srinivasu-developer/algorithms/sorting/readme.md

 * It goes through the whole process even if the array is sorted.
 * It requires more code to implement since we are dividing the array into smaller subarrays and then merging the sorted subarrays back together.

+## Quick Sort
+QuickSort is a Divide and Conquer algorithm.
+It picks an element as pivot and partitions the given array around the picked pivot(in case of lomuto partition).
+There are many different versions of quickSort that pick pivot in different ways.

+1. Always pick first element as pivot.
+2. Always pick last element as pivot (implemented below)
+3. Pick a random element as pivot.
+4. Pick median as pivot.

 ## What is a stable sorting algorithm?
 A sorting algorithm is said to be stable if two objects with equal keys appear in the same order in sorted output as they appear in the input data set